det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 ## Copy over the needed files

-Now we'll copy over the AZURE2 config files and the data files to the `AZURE2/azure2` directory so that when we run the script to run the container, the necessary files will inside the container.
+Now we'll copy over the AZURE2 config files and the data files to the `AZURE2/azure2` directory so that when we run the script to run the container, the necessary files will be inside the container.
+AZURE2 also expects an `output` and `checks` directory by default, so we make those as well.

 ```
 cd azure2
+mkdir data
+mkdir output
+mkdir checks
 cp ../../14N_n_totalCrossSection_0.1_to_12_MeV/config_files/* .
 cp ../../14N_n_totalCrossSection_0.1_to_12_MeV/data/* data/
 ```